htgdokania/face_identification/README.md

 ##work is still in progress to complete the  faces_detect.py

 the person can now be detected along with previous persons which were already added  by their id(displayed at the time of executing the faces_train.py)

+# NOTE:
+you may have to run this before running the code:(to use the recognizer)

+pip install opencv-contrib-python